realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - This is acceptable for Domain objects!
   - They all can instantiate themselves & others.
-  - They all can be instantiated by others.
+  - Others can instantiate them.
-  - Their `Info` gets pulled in from their Repository on demand with a call to `info()`.
+  - Their `Info` gets pulled in from their respective `Info` Repository on demand with a call to `info()`.
   - `Role` objects are essentially smart pointers to their `Info` objects & other `Role` objects.

 ### Minimal Annotations